gboddin/l9-nuclei-plugin/README.md

 This L9 plugin re-implements a limited [Nuclei](https://github.com/projectdiscovery/nuclei) template parser and runner.

-Checkout [ProjectDiscovery](https://github.com/projectdiscovery)'s awesome network tools for more informations.
+Checkout [ProjectDiscovery](https://github.com/projectdiscovery)'s awesome network tools for more information.

 This allows for `l9explore` to stick to deep-protocol inspections while taking advantage of well maintained templates for web application scanning.